tingraldi/SwiftScripting/README.md

 4. `sbsc.py App.sdef`

 Step 1 will create the `App.sdef` file in the current directory.
 Step 2 will create a file `App.h`, also in the current directory.
 Step 3 will create two additional files in the current directory: `App.swift` and `AppEnums.h`.
-The final step will create the file `AppScriptingClass.swift` which contains an enum with values appropriate for class creation.
+The final step will create the file `AppScripting.swift` which contains an enum with values appropriate for class creation.

 Note that the sbhc.py script leverages the [Python bindings](https://pypi.python.org/pypi/clang/3.5) for libclang.
 You must install these bindings before running the script.